ouattararomuald/android-image-slider/README.md

 ```

 `Slider` comes with Picasso as dependency to load images.
 If you want to use another library,
-all you need is to extends `ImageLoader#Factory` and pass your factory to `SliderAdapter`.
+you need to extends `ImageLoader#Factory` and pass your factory to `SliderAdapter`.

 ## Animations

 A slider needs animations between each transition.
-To create a transition, you need is to implement `ViewPager.PageTransformer` and pass it to `ImageSlider#pageTransformer`:
+To create a transition, you must implement `ViewPager.PageTransformer` and pass it to `ImageSlider#pageTransformer`:

 ```kotlin
 class MainActivity : AppCompatActivity() {